lethargilistic/weppy/docs/tutorial.md

 * show all posts' titles in reverse order (newest on top) to everyone on the index page
 * show the entire post on a specific page and allow registered users to comment

-> – hem, dude.. seems like quite a lot of stuff for a "micro" blogging application
+> – hem, dude&hellip; seems like quite a lot of stuff for a "micro" blogging application
 > – *relax! you'll see that every feature will be short work with weppy*

 Application structure